New residents

 Welcome to Griffith

-New To Griffith or thinking about making the move?
+New to Griffith or thinking about making the move?
 Get all the information you need to know as a local with our Welcome Guide.

-View online or pick up a New Residents Kit(PDF, 6MB) from the Griffith Tourism Hub.
+Find out more here Griffith Tourism Hub – New Residents Welcome Guide or pick up a New Residents Kit from the Griffith Tourism Hub.

 Meet new people and find your tribe